nilmtk/nilmtk/README.md

 power meter reading.
 In other words, it produces an (estimated) itemised energy bill from just a single, whole-house power meter.

 NILMTK is a toolkit designed to help **researchers** evaluate the accuracy of NILM algorithms.
+If you are a new Python user, it is recommended to educate yourself on [Pandas](https://pandas.pydata.org/), [Pytables](http://www.pytables.org/) and other tools from the Python ecosystem.

 **⚠️It may take time for the NILMTK authors to get back to you regarding queries/issues.
-However, you are more than welcome to propose changes, support!**
+However, you are more than welcome to propose changes, support!** Remember to check existing issue tickets, especially the open ones.

-**⚠️The last steps in the development of the next NILMTK version (0.4) are being done in the master git branch.
-If you are a new user, please refer to the version 0.3.x branch at [https://github.com/nilmtk/nilmtk/tree/0.3.x](https://github.com/nilmtk/nilmtk/tree/0.3.x).**

-**⚠The latest release is available through [https://github.com/nilmtk/nilmtk/releases/latest](https://github.com/nilmtk/nilmtk/releases/latest)**

 # Documentation